Can You Get a Money Order Online?

 Sending an Online Money Order

 The online money order business is a volatile industry.
-There are a few websites offering online money orders, but most of them are in other countries beside the U.S. and both you and the recipient must be in the country in order to use these services.
+There are a few websites offering online money orders, but most of them are in other countries beside the U.S., and both you and the recipient must be in the country in order to use these services.
 Other companies advertise online money orders, but actually offer money transfers, which are not the same thing, though they can accomplish the same purpose.

 During a money transfer, the sender sends money online using his bank account or credit or debit card to a recipient's bank account, mobile wallet or to a nearby agent.
 For instance, if you're transferring the money via Western Union, the recipient could pick it up at a Western Union agent (located at many grocery stores, convenience stores, etc.), or get it sent to their mobile wallet or bank account.
 This transaction can be done online.
-The fees for the money transfer depend on the amount of the transfer, as well as what country it's going to.
+The fees for the money transfer depend on the amount of the transfer, as well as which country it's going to.

 Advertisement

-Money Gram works in a similar way: Transaction fees for online purchases vary depending on where the money is going, how much it is and whether the person is picking it up or it's being sent to their mobile wallet.
-The cost to buy a money order in person is around 70 cents for up to $1,000.
 Walmart will also cash a Money Gram money order.
 Many banks will sell a money order which you need to purchase in person.
-Cost is around $5.
+The cost is around $5.
 You could also use an app like Xoom to send money, but you would need to use a bank account, credit or debit card in order to do this.

 Advertisement